 How banks protect against cyber crime

 Banks are leaders in Canada in cyber security and have invested heavily in state-of-the-art cyber security measures to protect the financial system and the personal information of their customers from cyber threats.
-Over the past decade (2009-2019), banks have spent $100 billion on technology, which includes technology dedicated to security measures.4
+Over the past decade (2012-2022), banks have invested approximately $115 billion on technology, which includes technology dedicated to security measures.2

 In fact, cyber security measures and procedures are part of the banks’ overall security approach that includes teams of security experts that monitor transactions, prevent and detect fraud and maintain security of customer accounts.